dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 those lead to poor decisions by the North Korean leadership.
-They are so disconnected from the rest of the world, coupled with internal policy to ruthlessly quash all information contradicting state policy, that their upper leadership isn't allowed to question the highest leadership.
+They are so disconnected from the rest of the world, coupled with internal policy to ruthlessly quash all information contradicting state policy, that their upper echelons of leaders couldn't know to question the promulgated by their highest echelon, especially when apropos to North Korean dogmatic maxims.
+It's a classic power trap: insulation from threats leads to disconnection and bad decisions.

 If the range of 2&deg; neighborhoods of North Korean citizens is compared against other nations, you'll find that it is incredibly